 And Elaine, a word about white flour.

 Right!
-We can’t leave without reminding people that white flour is not a real food!
-It does not exist in nature; it turns to white sugar in your stomach, causes your insulin levels to spike, causes your blood-sugar to drop, can’t be digested, hardens to a paste in your intestines, contains no fiber and no nutrients.
+We can’t leave without reminding people that white flour is not a real food!!!!
+It does not exist in nature; it turns to white sugar in your stomach, causes your insulin levels to spike, causes your blood-sugar to drop, can’t be digested, hardens into a paste in your intestines, contains no fiber and no nutrients.
 So, remember to buy organically-grown WHOLE grain products and stay away from white bread, anything made with white flour and white rice as well.
 The real rice is brown rice.
-I guess you can’t say this enough times.

 A brief question/answer session: